 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-How to tell if a credit repair company is a scam or legitimate
+How to tell if a credit repair company is a scam

 One of the easiest ways to identify a scam credit repair company is if they violate Credit Repair Organizations Act (CROA) statutes.
 CROA is a federal law that aims to protect consumers against scams by setting guidelines for what credit repair services can and can’t do.